mtsznowak/screen-capture/README.md

 # Screen-Capture

 Simple script for screen capturing based on GStreamer.
 Designed to work on Arch Linux with [i3 window manager](https://i3wm.org/).
 It should work also on other X environments, but it was not tested.

 Supported output formats:
-- ``mp4`` with audio
+- ``mp4`` (records audio as well!)
 - ``gif`` via [gifski](https://gif.ski/)

 ## Installation